Carbon-Footpring-Analyser/Yolo_Implementation/README.md

 # YOLO Implementation for Carbon Footprint Analysis

-This repository provides an implementation of the YOLO (You Only Look Once) object detection algorithm, tailored for analyzing carbon footprints through object detection in images and videos.
+This repository provides an implementation of the YOLO (You Only Look Once) object detection algorithm specifically for analyzing carbon footprints through object detection in images.

 ## Table of Contents